 I’ve also cleaned up the menu a bit to make it easier to access the “I Didn’t Expect THAT” and “Invisible Effects” post series, in addition to the aforementioned index.

 Future housekeeping is forthcoming.
 Thanks for reading!

 It’s been almost a year and a half since my last chemo infusion.
 This past week, I treated myself to a chic haircut at a real salon (instead of going to a cheaper chain hair-cuttery) and I’m so delighted with the result.
-I reflected on what it took to get here, hair-wise, by going through photos of my hair.
-This post and the one following it chronicle my cancer journey as witnessed by my scalp.
+I reflected on what it took to get here, hair-wise, by going through the photos I took of this whole experience.
+This post series chronicles my cancer journey as witnessed by my scalp.